thetechstoner/NewPipePlaylistExtractor/README.md

 - python3 playlists-convert-grayjay.py
 (playlists.csv to grayjay-export.zip)
 - python3 playlists-convert-freetube-to-grayjay.py
-(freetube-playlists.db to grayjay-export.zip)
+-(freetube-playlists.db to grayjay-export.zip)
 - python3 playlists-convert-grayjay-to-freetube.py
-(grayjay-export.zip to freetube-playlists.db)
+-(grayjay-export.zip to freetube-playlists.db)
 - Choose action
 - Follow instructions
 - To update playlists just repeat with new .db or .zip file.
 Already downloaded files will be ignored